 Have your say on proposed changes to NHS help to try to have a baby

 Thank you to everyone who provided feedback on our proposed changes to NHS help to try to get pregnant.
-The survey and engagement period has now closed.

 These pages and the documents on this page explain why we want to change our policies on how we support and treat people who need NHS help to try to have a baby, also known as fertility treatment.